wdoug/minesweeper/README.md

 ![](https://travis-ci.com/wdoug/minesweeper.svg?branch=master)
 # Minesweeper

+> The deployed version of this project can be found [here](https://wdoug-minesweeper.netlify.com/)

 ## Setup
 1. Clone this repo and cd into the root directory
 2. Install [nodejs](https://nodejs.org/en/) version 10.13.0